 The Missouri Renewable Energy Standard (RES) began as a public initiative and was placed on the Missouri ballot during the November 4, 2008 election.
-Labeled as Proposition C, it requires the three investor owned utilities (IOUs) in the state (Ameren Missouri, Empire District Electric Company and Kansas City Power & Light Company) to acquire renewable energy resources or renewable energy credits (REC's)'s equal to a percentage of the total retail sales that each utility makes to its customers in the state.
+Labeled as Proposition C, it requires the three investor owned utilities (IOUs) in the state (Union Electric Company d/b/a Ameren Missouri (Ameren Missouri or Company), Empire District Electric Company and Kansas City Power & Light Company) to acquire renewable energy resources or renewable energy credits (RECs) equal to a percentage of the total retail sales that each utility makes to its customers in the state.

-In 2010 the Missouri Public Service Commission (PSC) approved a rule to implement the RES requirements.
+In 2010 the Missouri Public Service Commission (Commission) approved a rule to implement the RES requirements.
 Section 8(B) of the rule requires that each IOU file a plan annually that addresses its planned compliance measures for the current year plus the following two years.

 There are two basic forms of compliance that are required under the RES.
-The first is compliance with "non-solar" RES which allows the use of RECs from all forms of qualified renewable generation resources (wind, hydro, biomass, solar etc.) as certified by the Missouri Department of Economic Development.
-The other requirement is the "solar" RES, which requires the use of solar RECs (S-RECs) for compliance
+The first is compliance with "non-solar" RES which allows the use of Renewable Energy Credits (RECs) from all forms of qualified renewable generation resources (wind, hydro, biomass, solar, etc.) as certified by the Missouri Department of Economic Development.
+The other requirement is the "solar" RES, which requires the use of solar RECs (S-RECs) for compliance.